Fleximex/interval_time_picker/README.md

 * `visibleStep`

-In most cases it is recommended to set the Interval and VisibleStep as the same: i.e. respectively `5` and `VisibleStep.Fifths` or `12` and `VisibleStep.Twelfths`.
+In most cases it is recommended to set the Interval and VisibleStep as the same: i.e. respectively `5` and `VisibleStep.fifths` or `12` and `VisibleStep.twelfths`.

 ##### Interval
-`interval` is the steps the Interval Time Picker uses when validating the chosen time (minutes) as well as the steps it rounds off to.\
+The `interval` parameter is the steps the Interval Time Picker uses when validating the chosen time (minutes) as well as the steps it rounds off to.\
 The default and minimum value is 1 minute.
-The maximum is 30 minute.
+The maximum is 60 minutes.

 It is actually possible to also use an interval that is not a factor of 60.\
-So i.e., if you are weird and want to use 7 you can use that.
+So i.e., if you want to use 7 you can use that as well.
 In that case the highest pickable minute is 56 and going higher will pick 0.

 This package also fixes the issue that individual minutes are only selectable by dragging the ring:\
 [Flutter issue #62424](https://github.com/flutter/flutter/issues/62424)

 ##### VisibleStep
-`visibleStep` are the minute labels that are visible on the ring.
+The `visibleStep` parameter is the minute labels that are visible on the ring.
 Choose the steps by using the `VisibleStep` enum.\
-The options are a factor of 60 with 5 being the lowest and 30 being the highest.
-The default value is `VisibleStep.Fifths`.
+The options are a factor of 60 with 5 being the lowest and 60 (shown as 00) being the highest.
+The default value is `VisibleStep.fifths`.

-## Disclaimer
+## Disclaimers

-If the initial minute is not a multiplication of the interval it will show that minute.
+* If the initial minute is not a multiplication of the interval it will still pick that minute.
   So handle this yourself when calling `showIntervalTimePicker`.

-The latest release has only been tested with Flutter version 2.5.3 (stable).
+* For Flutter 2.0.0 until 2.10.5 use v1.1.0 of this package:\
+  this version modifies Flutter 2.8.0's Time Picker

+* For Flutter 3.1.0 or higher use v2.0.0 of this package:\
+  this version modifies Flutter 3.3.0's Time Picker